ayinot/visualization-library/README.md

 # visualization-library
------ All the packages, R file and the sample data set has been provided----

 1. Install the required packages [univariate, bivariate,unicatnum] The explanation to the packages is given in the help document when u load the package.